Labor Compliance Overview

 When managing a team of 500 employees across 7 locations, a store manager is bound to make an error here or there.
 When that happens, Harri sends automatic non-compliance alerts so corrective action can be taken before legal penalties occur.

 Advanced schedules deadlines, employee shift change requests, and more are immediately flagged to your team to ensure appropriate action within the necessary timeframe.
-Instant alerts relate to employee actions or store location requirements ensure full labor compliance.
+Instant alerts that relate to employee actions or store location requirements ensure full labor compliance.

 Powerful Analytics and